manage a development team

 “Sure!
 Anything to help, boss.”

-The next week consisted of me attempting to build a website with my admittedly less-than-stellar coding skills.
+The next week, I attempted to build a website with my admittedly less-than-stellar coding skills.
 He just needed a few pages with some photos, business info, and an email form.
-Hardly a difficult task even for a guy like me.
+It is hardly a difficult task, even for a guy like me.
 Except…

 “Coffee!” he hollers, slamming his hand on his desk.